agrcrobles/react-native-web-expo-boilerplate/README.md

 ## Overview

-It is an upgrade from [react-native-web-boilerplate](https://github.com/agrcrobles/react-native-web-boilerplate)
+I am an upgrade from [react-native-web-boilerplate](https://github.com/agrcrobles/react-native-web-boilerplate)

 An minimum boilerplate to configure `react-native-web` + `react-native` with React 16 fiber!

-## Checking flow for IOS platform

-> No Errors!

 ## Prerequisites